GameLoverNL/intranetv2/README.md

 # Intranet V2 development

 ## Project information

-- ### Author
-    - This project has been made by Jorian (me), you can find more about me on my [GitHub](https://github.com/GameLoverNL) page

 - ### Why I made this
     For a lot of roleplaying communities (Roblox, FiveM and others) that are starting out, or are just looking for free things to make their roleplaying-experience be better, there aren't that much free tools or websites online that are offering what these servers need.
 I don't like paying for things like scripts and other software for a server or something else which I'm just doing for fun.
 I want to create something that a lot of people can work with, that's easy to use and understand, and configure to their own needs.
 I hope this project can offer just a little bit of the feel and functionality which you get when you pay for it, the only thing I want to change is that I just want to do it *for free*, and I hope people can enjoy.

 - ### Important notes
-    - #### Contact information
-        - You can join our [Discord]() server for any questions you might have about installation, usage or maybe you have some feedback or suggestions which can be added to improve the project, one important note on this; **this is made in my free time, and I do not guarantee any support or that I will add things**

     - #### Licensing
         - This project is licensed under the MIT license, you can read more about the license in the `LICENSE.md` file